aldrichsaladino/Learning-Code/README.md

-# Sports Landing Page Solutions
-This is a simple landing page that introduces various different sports.
-This project is to demonstrate the application of CSS skills from The Odin Projects Foundations path.
-The foundations path of CSS focuses on uses flexboxes and it's properties to style the layout
+# This branch is specific to The Odin Project
+Projects, assignments and practice problems for the Odin Project are placed here.
+The aim is to demonstrate and apply the learnings from the course into tangible code that works

+This is path specific to the Foundations and Front-End Developer Path